Mchikky/Project-3-SQL-Creation-and-use-of-real-estate-database/README.md

-# Project 3: SQL - Creation and use of real estate database
+# Project 3: SQL - Creation and use of query to retrieve data from real estate database

 ## Objective:
 Create a real estate database using MySQL and query the database to retrieve some information.